PhD, Quantitative Psychology

 Duke University, Durham, NC

-Sheri Fehnel, PhD, is the Vice President of Patient-Centered Outcomes Assessment in RTI-HS.
-Since joining the RTI staff in 1988, she has combined the study of clinical psychology and psychometrics with practical research and clinical experience.
-She specializes in the development and evaluation of questionnaires designed to measure health-related quality of life, functional status, patient satisfaction, resource utilization, and other patient-reported outcomes.
+Sheri Fehnel, PhD, is a Vice President of Patient-Centered Outcomes Assessment in RTI-HS.
+Since joining the Health Solutions staff in 1988, she has combined the study of clinical psychology and psychometrics with practical research and clinical experience.
+She specializes in the development, psychometric evaluation, and regulatory support of patient-reported outcome measures and other types of clinical outcome assessments used in clinical trials.
 This work has involved a wide range of therapeutic areas, including dermatology (e.g., psoriasis, eczema, acne), psychiatry (e.g., depression, bipolar disorder, schizophrenia), urology (e.g., urinary incontinence, nocturia, erectile dysfunction), gastroenterology (e.g., irritable bowel syndrome, chronic constipation, gastroparesis), oncology, cardiovascular disease, women's health (e.g., endometriosis, uterine fibroids, menopause), diabetes, respiratory (e.g., asthma, chronic obstructive pulmonary disease, cystic fibrosis), sexual dysfunction (male and female), obesity, chronic pain, and sexually transmitted diseases (e.g., herpes, human papillomavirus, HIV/AIDS).
-As part of the questionnaire-development process, Dr. Fehnel has moderated countless focus groups, conducted cognitive interviews with a wide variety of patient and professional populations, and assessed potential sources of measurement error through cognitive forms appraisal.
-She has also evaluated the psychometric properties of many survey and clinical instruments using techniques such as factor analysis, structural equations modeling, and item response theory.
+An expert in qualitative research, Dr. Fehnel has conducted countless focus groups and interviews with patients, caregivers, health care providers, and key opinion leaders.
+She has also evaluated the psychometric properties of many survey and clinical outcome measures using techniques such as factor analysis, structural equations modeling, and item response theory.